Ley789/SimpleRayTracer/Thesis/thesis.md

 ## Projection

 In the context of computer graphics, a projection transforms points in 3D onto a 2D grid \cite{kevi}.
-The way we generate the rays determines the kind of projection.
+In ray tracing we change the kind of projection with the way we generate the rays.

 ### Perspective